 By default, so far, it has been assumed that the signal which is to be backprojected is the bandpass signal which is carried on a radio frequency (RF) carrier.
 This would be an arduous task not the least because of the difficulty of sampling the RF signal directly.
 Radar receivers normally convert the bandpass signals centered on the RF carrier frequency to baseband via time-domain processing before digitizing and processing for myriad reasons.
 While the per-pulse demodulation is done by the receiver, it is convenient to envision that, in the case of direct Fourier inversion, a two-dimensional demodulation is carried out as follows.
 The data are conceptually arrayed in the k-plane as in Fig. 16.
 The correct demodulation to baseband takes place by simply translating the entire constellation intact towards the origin so that it is more or less centered there.
 This is really a conceptual translation and nothing needs to be done as long as the data in computer memory are interpreted as though they are arrayed near the origin.
-The translation affects only the phase of the image, not the magnitude, so the direct Fourier inversion by FFT yields the same magnitude image but with a dramatically increased efficiency since a raft of zero-value samples need not be processed [1].
-This bulk demodulation is distinctly different from a process of demodulating each return signal separately in one dimension and sliding it towards the origin of the k-plane which will give the wrong result, a star-like or wedge-like constellation centered on the origin, not the desired shape.
-In the case of backprojection, the receiver demodulation implies the same pulse-by-pulse translation along the respective $k'x$ axes towards the origin.
-In order to maintain the advantage of the projectionslice theorem, a spatial remodulation outward along the $k'r$ axes is usually implemented [1], [50], compensating for the temporal modulation which was removed in the receiver.
+The translation affects only the phase, not the magnitude, of the image, so the direct Fourier inversion by FFT yields the same magnitude image but with a dramatically increased efficiency since a raft of zerovalue samples need not be processed.
+This bulk demodulation is distinctly different from a process of demodulating each return signal separately in one dimension and sliding it towards the origin of the k-plane which will give the wrong result since it would result in a a star-like or wedge-like constellation centered on the origin, not the desired shape.
+Interpolation to a rectangular grid can be done either before or after this bulk translation.
+In the case of backprojection, the receiver demodulation implies a translation along the k'x axis towards the origin. [[[FIX ME]]]

+A remodulation along the x'-direction then restores the temporal modulation that was removed in the receiver [1].
 Remember that spatial frequencies are c/2 times smaller than temporal frequencies.